MortezaMoghaddam/Getting-Cleaning-Data-Project/Codebook.md

-# 1. Create a dataset by merging the train and the test
+# 1. Create a dataset by merging the train and the test, includes:

 set working directory to the location where the UCI HAR Dataset was unzipped

 Read data

-#Create column names
+Create column names

-Merging yTrain, subjectTrain, and xTrain
+Merge yTrain, subjectTrain, and xTrain

 Read in the test data

 Test Data column's Name

-Merging xTest, yTest and subjectTest data
+Merge xTest, yTest and subjectTest data

 Final data set by merging the test and training